apribadi/oxcart/README.md

 ## Features

 - fast
+- allocates objects of multiple types
-- allocates single objects, slices, strings, or arbitrary layouts
+- allocates slices, strings, and arbitrary layouts
+- supports `reset`-ing and reusing an arena
+- separates allocation from initialization to avoid stack spills
 - sound
 - compatible with strict provenance
+- zero-dependency

 ## Non-Features

+- no allocation through an immutable reference
+- no stack of regions
-- no `drop` calls for objects on arena `reset` or `drop`
+- no `drop` calls for objects upon arena `reset` or `drop`
 - no `allocator_api` integration

 ## License